-This curriculum of training in Gastroenterology was developed and reviewed in 2022 by Prof Eoin Slattery, Dr Aoibhlinn O'Toole and Dr Orlaith Kelly, National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Gastroenterology Specialist Training Committee.
+This curriculum of training in Gastroenterology was developed in 2022 and undergoes annual revision by Prof Eoin Slattery, Dr Aoibhlinn O'Toole and Dr Orlaith Kelly, National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Gastroenterology Specialist Training Committee.
 The curriculum is approved by the Institute of Medicine.
 This document includes both the National Endoscopy Programme and the Special Interest Year Training in Hepatology.